-The research activity of the team is focused on the links between physiological and behavioural patterns in wild and domestic species, with special interest on mammals.
+The Animal Physiology and Behaviour team was created in 2018.
+The research activity of the team is focused on the links between physiological and behavioural patterns in wild and domestic species, with a special interest on mammals, including:

-- Feeding ecology, diet selection, digestive efficiency, and role of mineral and amino acids;
+- Feeding ecology, diet selection, and digestive efficiency;

-- Growth of secondary sexual traits like horns or antlers;
+- Development of secondary sexual traits, like horns or antlers;

 - Reproductive behaviour, milk production and composition, and suckling behaviour;